 - Cauliflower can help reduce the risk of cancer.
 Try: Cauliflower Popcorn.

-- Brussels sprouts are a good source of fiber which can help lower cholesterol.
+- Brussels sprouts are a good source of fiber, making them colon-healthy foods and a choice which can help lower cholesterol.
 Try: Roasted Sprouts.

 - Spinach is full of cancer-preventing antioxidants, calcium and iron.
 Try: Artichoke Spinach Yogurt Dip.